RDGrover/ear-resistable_ms4/README.md

 * As a user I would like to have my personal information regarding shipping and billing saved if logged in.
 * As a user I would like to receive a confirmation email after placing an order.
 * As a user I would like to see an order summary form after completing my order.
+* As a user I would like to see a blog featuring news from the site owners and reviews from other users.
+* As a user I would like to see other user's comments on those blog posts.
+* As a user I would like to be able to make comments on existing blog posts.

 * As a website owner I would like to be able to add new products.
 * As a website owner I would like to be able to edit existing products.